McClelland Trophy: 1951–1990: Original three-grade format

 From 1951–1990, the trophy was a club championship, presented to the club with the highest aggregate points across the three levels of VFL/AFL competition: seniors (firsts), reserves (seconds) and under-19s (thirds).
-The points system in 1951-1953 had five points being awarded for a win in the firsts, three points for a win in the seconds, and one point for a win in the thirds.
-In the event of a drawn match, each team received half of the points.
-Only home-and-away matches counted towards the trophy, with finals results excluded.
+The points system in 1951–1953 had five points being awarded for a win in the firsts, three points for a win in the seconds, and one point for a win in the thirds.
+In the event of a drawn match, each team received half of the points, with only home-and-away matches counting towards the trophy.

 In 1954, the points system was amended, weighting results slightly more in favour of senior success: seniors wins were now worth ten points, with reserves wins being worth four points and under-19s wins being worth two points.

 The 1985 season was the only time that there were joint winners of the McClelland Trophy, with Hawthorn and Carlton both finishing the home-and-away season with 228 points.
 Hawthorn was originally declared the winners via countback, which separated the two clubs by just 0.5% (or less than five goals) over the course of the entire season.
 However, less than a week later, the VFL rescinded this decision after it was discovered that the McClelland Trophy followed the rules of the Brownlow Medal, which had removed its countback system five years earlier: consequently, the Hawks and Blues were declared joint winners.

 The countback system was used for the McClelland Trophy once, in 1954, after Geelong and Melbourne finished tied on points: Geelong were declared the winners by virtue of having a higher percentage in the seniors.